jan-bogaerts/mark/src/generated/mdc_double_compress.md

 The GPT service communicates with the OpenAI API backend for specific tasks.
 It uses the OpenAI Node.js library.
 The defaultModel and modelsMap fields store and retrieve models for API calls.
 The sendRequest method sends API requests using createChatCompletion.
 It retries 3 times if the request fails.
 The getModels method retrieves available models if a valid API key is provided.
 The apiKey field stores the API key and can be updated.
 The OpenAI library is instantiated with a valid API key.
 # MarkdownCode > components > body > results view > results view context menu
 The results-view-context-menu is a component that wraps the Dropdown antd component.
 It requires the properties 'transformer' and 'key'.
 The dropdown's content includes a 'more' button icon, triggered by a click.
 The 'more' button is positioned as a floating button in the top-right corner of the parent using absolute positioning.
 The menu contains options for selecting a GPT model for all or for a specific fragment.
 The submenu items are fetched from the gpt-service's list of available models.
 The currently selected model is indicated as selected.
 The value for the current model is obtained from the gpt-service.
 When a different model is selected, the gpt-service is asked to update the model name.
 The menu also includes a splitter and a refresh option to recalculate the result.
-# MarkdownCode > services > transformer-base service
-The transformer-base service is a class for transformers, with a common interface and functionality.
-Its constructor takes the transformer's name, dependencies, and a flag for JSON or text results.
-It uses a result-cache-service to store and track results.
-The render-result function sends a request to the GPT-service, builds a message, and stores the result.
-The get-result function retrieves up-to-date values for a key, using the cache and managing circular references and the build stack.
 # MarkdownCode > services > transformers > double-compress service
 The double-compress-service shortens the result of compress-service.
 It is useful for testing and as input for other processes.
 It inherits from transformer-base service with constructor parameters: name, dependencies, and isJson.
 The build-message function takes a text-fragment and returns a result (json array) and the key.
 The result includes system and user roles.
 The system role contains a constant value and the user role contains the result of compressService.getResult.
 The function returns the result and key.
 # MarkdownCode > services > all-spark service